chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 #### Cookbook Content

 Select the content tab to view the recipes and other optional components of a cookbook.
 It also contains the files or directories of the components.
-You can view the content of the file by selecting the file from the component list.
+To view the cookbook content, select the file from the component list.

 {{< figure src="/images/automate/contents-of-a-cookbook.png" alt="Cookbook Contents">}}

-In the above image, the content of the file `default.rb` of **attributes** component is displayed.

 #### Details of a Cookbook

-Select the **Details** tab to view all the details like the requirements, usage, resources, and license of a cookbook.
+Select the **Details** tab to view the requirements, usage, resources, and license of a cookbook.

 {{< figure src="/images/automate/details-of-a-cookbook.png" alt="Details of a Cookbook">}}